FIBUT/bokatidindi/README.md

 each time new data arrives or an environment is initialised.

 In the development environemnt, the different variants of each book cover are stored using the local environment.
-In production, we use a second GCS bucket (`gs://bokatidindi-staging-bucket`) to store and serve the same data.
+In production, we use a second GCS storage bucket (`gs://bokatidindi-staging-bucket`) in combination with a GCS CDN service to store and serve the same data.

+Another difference between the production and local environemtns is that in the production environment, we need to preprocess all the different cover image variants for the CDN, while in the development environemnt, those will be generated on the fly.